Social Change Vocabulary

 - a transitional government

-If they resist change, pressure may mount until there is a revolution.
-That woud mean a total transformation.
+If these governments resist change, pressure may mount until there is a revolution.
+That would mean a total transformation.

 Home> Learn English